dfadev/carry-on/docs/registeringState.md

 ## Define initial state

 Initial state can be set by passing state to the `register` function.
+It is optional to register initial state.

 ### State as a function